 - 14. In response to Mother's request for financial assistance for claimant's CBT co-pays, NLACRC Consumer Services Coordinator Tami Dolin stated the Service Agency would consider the service to constitute mental health services.
 Ms. Dolin therefore requested Mother pursue all reimbursements directly through claimant's insurance and Medi-Cal.
 Noting that Dr. Apelian is out-of-network with claimant's Medi-Cal Managed Care Plan, Ms. Dolin recommended selecting a different managed care plan that would reimburse claimant for the associated co-payments.
 (Exhibit 24, p.
 A196.) - 15.
-The NOPA is unclear as to whether Service Agency deemed claimant's CBT to constitute a mental health service independent of the District or related to the counseling already provided by the District.
-(Exhibit 6, p.
-A19.)
-NLACRC's Position Statement also is unclear as to how it categorizes claimant's CBT.
-According to the Position Statement, NLACRC has requested Mother to provide documentation for claimant and each of his three brothers of "having accessed funding for the desired therapies through Medi-Cal and the School District" and to "provide assessments for therapies [received by the four brothers] to determine need for therapies Claimants are currently receiving."
+The NOPA is unclear as to whether Service Agency deemed claimant's CBT to constitute a mental health service independent of the District or related to any counseling that might be provided by the District.
+(Exhibit 7, p.
+A51.)
+NLACRC's Position Statement also is unclear as to how it categorizes CBT.
+According to the Position Statement, NLACRC has requested Mother to provide documentation for claimant and each of his three brothers of "having accessed funding for the desired therapies through Medi-Cal and the School District" and to "provide assessments for therapies [received by the four brothers] to determine the need for the therapies Claimants are currently receiving."
 (Exhibit 27, p.
 A203.)